cockroachdb/docs/src/current/v23.1/backup.md

 #### Cloud storage cluster settings

 The following cluster settings limit the read and write rates to [cloud storage]({% link {{ page.version.version }}/use-cloud-storage.md %}).
 A user may choose to use these settings if their backups overwhelm the network.
-These settings limit throughput and as a result backups will take longer.
+These settings limit throughput and as a result backups and [changefeeds]({% link {{ page.version.version }}/change-data-capture-overview.md %) will take longer.
 The designated `<provider>`s include `s3`, `gs`, and `azure`.

 #### `cloudstorage.<provider>.write.node_rate_limit`

 Limit the number of bytes per second per node across operations writing to the designated cloud storage provider if non-zero.

-**Default:** `0 B`
+**Default:** unlimited, `0 B`

 #### `cloudstorage.<provider>.write.node_burst_limit`

-Burst limit the number of bytes per second per node across operations writing to the designated cloud storage provider if non-zero.
+Limit the number of bytes per second per node handled concurrently across operations writing to the designated cloud storage provider if non-zero.

-**Default:** `0 B`
+**Default:** unlimited, `0 B`

 #### `cloudstorage.<provider>.read.node_rate_limit`

-Limit the number of bytes per second per node across operations writing to the designated cloud storage provider if non-zero.
+Limit the number of bytes per second per node across operations reading to the designated cloud storage provider if non-zero.

-**Default:** `0 B`
+**Default:** unlimited, `0 B`

 #### `cloudstorage.<provider>.read.node_burst_limit`

-Burst limit the number of bytes per second per node across operations writing to the designated cloud storage provider if non-zero.
+Limit the number of bytes per second per node handled concurrently across operations reading to the designated cloud storage provider if non-zero.

-**Default:** `0 B`
+**Default:** unlimited, `0 B`

 For a complete list, including all cluster settings related to backups, see the [Cluster Settings]({% link {{ page.version.version }}/cluster-settings.md %}) page.